FreeDSx/LDAP/docs/Client/Searching-and-Filters.md

 A paging search retrieves a certain subset of the search results at a time.
 This allows you to go through the results in smaller chunks, then move on to the next.
 Also, some LDAP servers may limit search results to a certain number of entries.
-This may make it necessary to use paging for some searches to retrieve all of the results of a search.
+This may make it necessary to use paging for some searches to retrieve all the results of a search.

 ```php
 use FreeDSx\Ldap\Operations;